Bread Technologyintermediateprofessional bakers21 min read · updated 2026-06-26

 The refrigerator trap

-See staling graph img-a5dm-07 for a visual representation.
+See the staling graph below for a visual representation.

 How mixing method affects staling rate